Book cover

 }

 Problem: We need to implement a unit test for BookSearch.
-However, by definition, a unit test exercises a small component of the program, such as a single class.
-The problem is that to test BookSearch we need a BookService, which is an external service.
-That is, if we are not careful, the test will reach an external service.
-This is problematic for two reasons: (1) the scope of the test will be larger than a small unit of code; (2) the test will be slower, since it is accessing a remote service, using a network protocol.
-However, unit tests should be fast, as recommended by the FIRST principles that we studied in Section 8.3.
+However, by definition, a unit test should exercise a small component of the program, such as a single class.
+The problem arises because to test BookSearch we need a BookService, which is an external service.
+That is, if we are not careful, the test will interact with an external service.
+This is problematic for two reasons: (1) the scope of the test will be larger than a small unit of code; and (2) the test will be slower, since it is accessing a remote service, which requires the usage of a network protocol.
+Unit tests, however, should be fast, as recommended by the FIRST principles we studied in Section 8.3.

-Solution: One solution is to create an object that emulates the real object, but only for testing purposes.
+Solution: To address this issue, we can create an object that emulates the real object, but only for testing purposes.
 This kind of object is called a mock (or stub).
 In our example, the mock must implement the BookService interface and, therefore, the search method.
-However, this implementation is partial, as the mock just returns the titles of some books without accessing remote servers.
+However, this implementation is partial, as the mock simply returns the titles of predefined books without accessing any remote server.
 An example is shown below:

 class BookConst {